evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
 Powered doors are an optional function for the side doors.

 There is only one roof option for this model.
-The standard roof has a large panoramic roof extending over most areas from the front to the rear.
+The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+It has an electric curtain that occupants can use to protect against the sun.

 The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.